thezainfaruqi/thezainfaruqi/README.md

 - Tic Tac Toe game
 - Weather API App
 - Shinobi game (in progress!)
+- Not working on projects until May 2025

 ### Skills In Progress
 - Git/GitHub